jessegmeyerlab/proteomics-tutorial/manuscript.md

 DOC can then be easily removed by precipitation or phase separation [@PMID:18183947] following digestion by acidification of the sample to pH 2-3.
 Any small-molecule removal protocol should be tested for efficiency prior to implementing in a workflow with many samples as avoiding detergent (or polymer) contamination in the LC/MS is very important.

+### Protein quantification
+After proteins are isolated from the sample matrix, they are often quantified.
+Protein quantification is important to assess the yeild of an extraction procedure, and to adjust the scale of the downstream processing steps to match the amount of protein.
+For example, when purifying peptides, the amount of sorbent should match the amount of material to be bound.
+Presently, there is a wide variety of techniques to quantitate the amount of protein present in a given sample.
+These methods can be broadly divided into three types as follows:

+#### Colorimetry-based methods:
+The method includes different assays like Coomassie Blue G-250 dye binding (the Bradford assay), the Folin-Lowry assay, the bicinchoninic acid (BCA) assay and the biuret assay [@PMID:10075906].
+The most commonly used method is the BCA assay.
+In the BCA method the peptide bonds of the protein reduce cupric ions [Cu2+] to cuprous ions [Cu+] at a rate which is proportional to the amount of protein present in the sample.
+Subsequently, the BCA reagent binds to the cuprous ions, leading to the formation of a complex which absorbs 562 nm wavelength light.
+This permits a direct correlation between sample protein concentration and absorbance [@PMID:3843705; @PMID:7951748].
+The Bradford assay is another method for protein quantification also based on colorimetry principle.
+It relies on the interaction between the Coomassie brilliant blue dye and the protein based on hydrophobic and electrostatic interactions.
+Dye binding shifts the absorption maxima from 470 nm to 595 nm [@PMID:942051, @PMID:32238597].
+Similarly, the Folin- Lowry method is a two-step colorimetric assay.
+Step one is the biuret reaction wherein complexes of copper with the nitrogen in the protein molecule are formed.
+In the second step, the complexed tyrosine and tryptophan amino acids react with Folin–Ciocalteu phenol reagent generating an intense, blue-green color absorbing light at 650–750 nm [@PMID:6744121].

+Another simple but less reliable protein quantification method of UV-Vis Absorbance at 280 nm estimates the protein concentration by measuring the absorption of the aromatic residues; tyrosine, and tryptophan, at 280 nm [@PMID:34533299].

+#### Fluorescence-based methods:
+Colorimetric assays are inexpensive and require common lab equipment, but colorimetric detection is less sensitive than fluorescence.
+Protein in proteomic samples can be quantified using intrinsic fluorescence of tryptophan based on the assumption that approximately 1% of all amino acids in the proteome are tryptophan [@PMID:25837572].

+NanoOrange is an assay for the quantitative measurement of proteins in solution using the NanoOrange reagent, a merocyanine dye that produces a large increase in fluorescence quantum yield when it interacts with detergent-coated proteins.
+Fluorescence is measured using 485-nm excitation and 590-nm emission wavelengths.
+The NanoOrange assay can be performed using fluorescence microplate readers, fluorometers, and laser scanners that are standard in the laboratory [@PMID:12703310].

+3-(4-carboxybenzoyl)quinoline-2-carboxaldehyde (CBQCA) is a sensitive fluorogenic reagent for amine detection, which can be used for analyzing proteins in solution.
+As the number of accessible amines in a protein is modulated by its concentration, CBQCA has a greater sensitivity and dynamic range when measuring protein concentration [@PMID:9025944].

 ### Summary
 Often you will be given protein extraction conditions from molecular biologists or biochemistry which you will have to make work with downstream mass spectrometry applications.
 For bottom-up proteomics, the overreaching goal is efficient and consistent extraction and digestion.